harvest2o-llc/aws-rag-bot/README.md

 poetry install
 ```

-Alternatively, yuo can install the packaget from PyPi with the following command:
+Alternatively, you can install the package from PyPi with the following command:
 ```bash
 pip install aws-rag-bot
 ```